 - Gratitude Journal – It’s very easy to take certain blessings in our life for granted, and keeping a gratitude journal helps you focus your mind on the things you have to be grateful for.
 The best way to do this is to list out five things that you’re thankful for each morning before you start your day.
 This will help you focus your mind less on the negative and more on the positive.

 - Recovery Journal – Journaling can be particularly useful if you’re struggling with a mental health disorder or an addiction.
 Like every other kind of journal, this works the best when you’re honest with yourself.
-Writing about your temptations, your ability or disability to successfully control your urges, and about triggers, can help organizes your life, make you more introspective and can help slow down the urgency of craving for a particular behavior or drug.
+Writing about your temptations, your ability or disability to successfully control your urges, and about triggers, can help organizes your life, make

 As you start to incorporate journaling into your daily routine, remember that patience and consistency are key in forming new habits before you’re able to start reaping the benefits.
 Start small, by writing thrice a week either first thing after you wake up or before retiring to bed for the night.
 Once you get used to this habit, you can start journaling on a daily basis at a particular time of your choice.